 - Also done literally when Silk tosses Brill off a mountain, forcing the Dagashi to try to learn how to fly before he hits bottom.
 Does bouncing count?

 - This trope is played literally straight in Priestess of the White—the heroine is knocked off a cliff and manages to use magic to stop herself before hitting the ground.

 - Discussed by Rock, in The Stormlight Archive when talking about how to test the extent of Kaladin's Surgebinding powers

 - Invoked in a horrifying manner by the Envisager cult in the same universe.
 They thought this trope was how you gained Surgebinding powers, and deliberately jumped off cliffs and otherwise put themselves in deathtraps in hopes of bringing back the Surgebinders.
 Since at that point it was impossible to create new Surgebinders (the spirits that allowed it having retreated to their own world after the humans killed most of them), all the Envisagers succeeded in doing was killing themselves in horrible ways.

 - In Mistborn, Allomantic powers are activated by "Snapping", which involves some form of trauma.
 Most nobles give their children a savage beating at some point in their life, hoping they're latent Allomancers.
 Kelsier was Snapped by the death of his wife.
+Vin apparently snapped as a newborn due to an unusually difficult birth.
 The best way is to experience "mist-sickness", which only affects latent Allomancers and by design causes just enough harm to Snap them.